CiscoSecurity/sxo-05-security-workflows/docs/workflows/duo/0063-configuration-audit.md

 ---

 ## Workflow Steps
-1. Make sure the observable is supported
 1. Fetch global variables
 1. Verify required input was provided
-1. Check if a username suffix was provided and, if so, apply it
-1. Fetch the user from Duo (end the workflow if not found)
-1. Parse a variety of information from the user's profile
+1. Get Duo admin settings, parse and update results
+1. Get the list of Duo admins, parse and update results
-1. Fetch authentication logs for the user
+1. Get the Duo user count, parse and update results
-1. Check if logs were fetched:
-	* If not, end the workflow
-	* If they were:
-		* Parse the logs to an HTML table
+1. Get the Duo endpoint count, parse and update results
+1. Get the list of Duo integrations, parse and update results
-		* Create a ServiceNow incident
+1. Create a ServiceNow incident with results

 ---